sumitkolhe/inshorts/README.md

 This API supports category wise news.
 Here is a complete list of all categories.

-1. all
+1. All
-2. national //Indian News only
+2. National //Indian News only
-3. business
+3. Business
-4. sports
+4. Sports
 5. world
-6. politics
+6. Politics
-7. technology
+7. Technology
-8. startup
+8. Startup
-9. entertainment
+9. Entertainment
-10. science
+10. Science
-11. automobile
+11. Automobile

 #### You can also check the API endpoints here https://inshorts.vercel.app